tanaikech/GeminiWithFiles/old_v1.x.x/README.md

 - When this script is run, a MP4 video file is uploaded to Gemini and generate content with the uploaded video file.

 - **As an important point, in the current stage, the maximum upload size with UrlFetchApp of Google Apps Script is 50 MB.
 [Ref](https://developers.google.com/apps-script/guides/services/quotas#current_limitations) So, when you upload the video file, please use the file size less than 50 MB.
 Please be careful about this.**
-	- When you want to upload such the large filie, please check [this post](https://medium.com/google-cloud/uploading-large-files-to-gemini-with-google-apps-script-overcoming-50-mb-limit-6ea63204ee81).

 <a name="exporttotaltokens"></a>